sagiadinos/garlic-player/README.md

 ## additional features supported not in w3c standard
  - **shuffle play** in seq container via metadata
  - **automatic refresh** via metatags in SMIL header
- - **Logs/reports** system and inventory-reports, events- and playlogs via subscription meta and delivery by webdav like described in [a-smil.org Reporting](http://www.a-smil.org/index.php/Reporting)
+ - **Logs/reports** system and inventory-reports, events- and playlogs via subscription meta and delivery by webdav described in [Reporting](https://garlic-player.com/garlic-player/docs/essentials/logs-reports/)
- - **expr-attribute** in media tags for conditional play as described in [a-smil.org](http://www.a-smil.org/index.php/Conditional_play) by [IAdea](http://www.iadea.com/)
+ - **expr-attribute** in media tags [conditional play](https://garlic-player.com/garlic-player/docs/essentials/conditional-play/)
  - notify network trigger for begin and end attributes
  - placeholer in head with status and data tags
  - http downloads and caching